catalyst-cloud/catalystcloud-docs/source/first-instance/ansible.rst

 .. _install-ansible:

-A script is provided by Catalyst which installs the required Ansible and OpenStack libraries within a Python virtual environment.
+A script is provided by Catalyst Cloud which installs the required Ansible and OpenStack libraries within a Python virtual environment.
 This script is part of the `catalystcloud-ansible`_ git repository.
 Clone this repository and run the install script in order to install Ansible.